connexcs/docs/ingress-routing.md

 SST is currently the best way to prevent long duration calls and superceeds SIP Ping Timeout.
 Also please note that any SST < 60 seconds will be rejected

+### Options
+ - Default.
+No headers are changed and no SST is engaged
+ - Disabled.
+All ```timer``` headers are removed
+ - Suggest.
+Session-Expire headers and Min-SE are added to packets sent to carrier encouraging the use of SST.
+ - Enabled Both.
+ConnexCS will send SIP Session Timers to both legs of the call.
+ - Enabled (Upstream).
+ConnexCS will use SST with the carrier.
+ - Enabled (Downstream).
+ConnexCS will use SST with the customer.

 ## ASR+
 ASR+ is a proprietary technology developed by ConnexCS to help filter known failed non-existant / working numbers between the customer and the carrier for termination.